boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

 For example, if you are using Java here is a standard chain of components you can attribute blame to.

-`Your Program -> Java Compiler -> JVM -> JVM Compiler -> Operating System -> Operating System Compiler -> Hardware Software -> Hardware Software Compiler -> Hardware Itself`
+`Your Glorious Code -> Java Compiler -> JVM -> JVM Compiler -> Operating System -> Operating System Compiler -> Hardware Software -> Hardware Software Compiler -> Hardware`

+This is even easier when you are in the "cloud".
+You have a few additional layers to attribute blame to.

 ## Undermining Managers